-The maths department consists of a hardworking, enthusiastic and well qualified team of specialist members of staff.
-The department aims to give the best possible education to each student, and staff work hard to ensure that every student works in an atmosphere that encourages them to use mathematical reasoning and independent thinking.
+The mathematics department consists of a hardworking, enthusiastic and well qualified team of specialist members of staff.
+The department aims to give the best possible education to each student, and staff work hard to ensure that every student works in an atmosphere that encourages them to use fluency, mathematical reasoning, independent thinking and problem-solving skills.
 The department provides a positive, focussed learning environment and has an open door policy to encourage pupils at all key stages to come for help whenever needed.

 Key Stage 3